MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 ## Enroll clusters in auto-upgrade release channels

 AKS also offers an [automatic cluster upgrade solution](https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-cluster) to keep your cluster up to date.
-If you chose to leverage this solution you should pair it with a [maintaineince window](https://learn.microsoft.com/en-us/azure/aks/planned-maintenance) to control upgrade timing.  **Note upgrade window must be four hours or more**
+If you chose to leverage this solution, you should pair it with a [maintaineince window](https://learn.microsoft.com/en-us/azure/aks/planned-maintenance) to control upgrade timing.  **Note upgrade window must be four hours or more**
 When you enroll a cluster in a release channel, Microsoft automatically manages the version and upgrade cadence for the cluster and its node pools.

-The cluster auto upgrade offers different release channels options, below is a reccomended enviroment and release channel configuration:
+The cluster auto upgrade offers different release channel options.
+Below is a recommended enviroment and release channel configuration:

 | Environment                     | Upgrade Channel    | Description                                                                                                                                                                                                                                            |